jnozzi/cocoadev.com/markdown/HoursMinutesSeconds.md

 // Here we can use modulo to get num secs NOT fitting in whole minutes (60 secs) seconds = (totalSeconds % 60)

-[theField setStringValue:General/[NSString stringWithFormat:@"%i : %i : %i", hours, minutes, seconds]];
+[theField setStringValue:[NSString stringWithFormat:@"%i : %i : %i", hours, minutes, seconds]];

 -- Trax  (Hmm...
-I'm not sure I like this, Trax; you rewrote the text above the code, but it was I that wrote the example code, and originally, there was a "-- General/EnglaBenny" note here! -- General/EnglaBenny)
+I'm not sure I like this, Trax; you rewrote the text above the code, but it was I that wrote the example code, and originally, there was a "-- EnglaBenny" note here! -- EnglaBenny)

 ----

 Thanks guys, I had to re-work a bit of my other code for it to work, but it works great.

--- General/JacobHazelgrove
+-- JacobHazelgrove

 ----